 Top things to do in Swakopmund and Walvis Bay

 We had 2 full days, and 3 nights to explore Swakopmund & Walvis Bay and there were two things that we had to do: a day or half-day tour into the desert and the quad-bike + sandboarding combo on the dunes.
-This left us with little more time to spend but we managed to do another tour, Tommy’s desert tour, in search of the “little 5” and to properly check out the beach and both cities.
+This left us with time to spend on both cities, check the beach and we even managed to do another activity in Swakopmund, Tommy’s desert tour, in search of the “little 5.

 Tommy’s living desert tour

 We had read a few good reviews about it but weren’t really sure if we should do this tour.
 One morning looking for geckos, snakes, lizards, scorpions…?
-We had mixed feelings about it, however, lets put it clearly: we loved it!
+We had mixed feelings about it, however, lets put it clearly: we loved it, and it’s one of our top things to do in Swakopmund!
 “We would do it again and recommend it to our friends!”

 Do you know what are those black marks/stripes we see in the dunes?
 Although it may look like dirt, that black sand is magnetite!
 It gives a different color to the dunes and much character, don’t you think?
 Also, look at what you can do with a big magnet…

-We paid 700NAD per person (less than 45 USD) it was a great value for money and a couplertw recommendation!
+We paid 700NAD per person (less than 45 USD), it was a great value for money and is a travel drafts recommendation!

 We stopped a few times for photo opportunities and once I was able to do this with a small magnet…